anonyco/BestBase64EncoderDecoder/README.md

 # SpiderNode (Hooray!) / NodeJS (Booo!)

 Simply drop the file [`atobAndBtoaTogether.node.js`](https://github.com/anonyco/BestBase64EncoderDecoder/blob/master/atobAndBtoaTogether.node.js) into the same folder as your Javascript node file.
-Then, add the following to the Javascript to the node file:
+Then, add the following to the Javascript in the SpiderNode/NodeJS file.

 ```Javascript
 var AtobAndBtoaTogether = require("./atobAndBtoaTogether.node.js");